AdobeDocs/experience-platform.en/help/query-service/data-distiller/ml-feature-pipelines/end-to-end-notebook-workflow.md

 ### Create and activate audiences from code

-This notebook illustrate how the user can create audiences from the scores and activate those audiences through Platform apps from their notebook code.
+This notebook illustrates how the user can create audiences from the scores and activate those audiences through Platform apps from their notebook code.